-The worldwide spread of Coronavirus, or Covid-19, occurred after the end of the Scheme year and the investigations and actions taken by the Trustee will be covered in next year's annual governance statement.
-However, the Trustee would like to reassure members that 100% of the Buck administration team have been equipped for home-working and able to access in-office phone and computer systems since Monday, 23 March 2020.
+The worldwide spread of Covid-19 occurred during the Scheme year.
+The Trustees would like to reassure members that 100% of the Buck administration team have been equipped for homeworking and able to access in-office phone and computer systems since Monday, 23 March 2020.

-Assisted by our advisors and through hosting virtual meetings, we are also monitoring the impact of the Covid-19 pandemic on the Scheme, particularly on ongoing investment returns, administration standards, member support service levels and the ability of the Company to pay contributions on time and fulfil other financial obligations.
+Assisted by our advisors and through hosting virtual meetings, we have been monitoring the impact of the Covid-19 pandemic on the Scheme, particularly on ongoing investment returns, administration standards, member support service levels and the ability of the Company to pay contributions on time and fulfil other financial obligations.